fish-shell/fish-shell/doc_src/language.rst

         printf '%s\n' $files
     end

 If you run this as ``show_files /``, it will most likely ask you until you press Y/y or N/n.
 If you run this as ``show_files / | cat``, it will print the files without asking.
-If you run this as ``show_files .``, it might just print something without asking because there are fewer than five files.
+If you run this as ``show_files .``, it might print something without asking because there are fewer than five files.

 .. _identifiers: